NayakSubhransu/MovieMentor/readme.md

 ## 📁 Datasets:

-The Movie Recommendation System relies on a comprehensive movie dataset containing rich information about movie features, overviews, and credits.
+The Movie Recommendation System relies on a comprehensive movie dataset (data) containing rich information about movie features, overviews, and credits.
 This dataset undergoes thorough preprocessing to extract relevant features and ratings, which are then used to train and evaluate the recommendation algorithms.

 ## 📚 Requirement Packages: